elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

 >     sh$ samhain -t init -p info
 >
 >
-> (with -p info, messages of severity &#8216;info&#8217; or higher will be printed to your terminal/console).
+> (with -p info, messages of severity 'info' or higher will be printed to your terminal/console).
 >
 > If the database file already exists, `samhain -t init` will append to it.
-This is a feature that is intended to help you operating samhain in a slightly more stealthy way: you can append the database e.g. to a JPEG picture (and the picture will still display normally &#8211; JPEG ignores appended &#8216;garbage&#8217;).
+This is a feature that is intended to help you operating samhain in a slightly more stealthy way: you can append the database e.g. to a JPEG picture (and the picture will still display normally - JPEG ignores appended 'garbage').
 >
 > **Note:**
 >
 > It is usually an error to run `samhain -t init` twice, because (a) it will append a second baseline database to the existing one, and (b) only the first baseline database will be used.
 Use `samhain -t update` for updating the baseline database.
 Delete or rename the baseline database file if you really want to run `samhain -t init` a second time.

-So let&#8217;s create a baseline database:
+So let's create a baseline database:

     moxz:~>/usr/local/samhain/sbin/samhain -t init -p info
     ALERT  :  [2014-03-16T10:34:26-0600] msg=<START>, program=<Samhain>, userid=<1000>, path=</usr/local/samhain/etc/samhainrc>, hash=<B609FF621721E9DADBE3949077940BBCC92BCE6080E305EB>